inlets/inletsctl/README.md

 Add a provisioner by sending a PR to the [inlets-operator's provision package](https://github.com/inlets/inlets-operator/tree/master/pkg/provision), once released, you can vendor the package here and add any flags that are required.

-> Note: only clouds that support cloud-init can be added
+> Note: only providers and platforms which support cloud-init's user-data scripts are supported.

 ### License